The Neopian Stock Market

 - Have 20NP on hand to pay Nigel when selling

 View your stock portfolio when your "Holdings Paid" column (i.e. how much you paid for your stocks) totals over 1,000,000 Neopoints.
-Does not work if you simply purchase a million NP worth of stocks, such as VPTS.
+Does not work if you simply buy a million NP worth of a single stock, like VPTS.